The Impact Of Stress On Your Body

 12. Practice Mindfulness

 Mindfulness is being present and aware of your thoughts and surroundings.
 It can help to reduce stress and improve overall well-being.

 One way to practice mindfulness is through meditation.
-This can be as simple as sitting quietly, closing your eyes and focusing on your breath.
-You can also try guided meditations, which can be found online or through apps.
+This can be as simple as sitting quietly, closing your eyes, and focusing on breathing.
+You can also try guided meditations found online or through apps.

 13. Get A Pet

-Studies have shown that interacting with pets can lower stress levels and improve mood.
+Studies have shown that interacting with pets can reduce stress and improve mood.
 Having a pet can provide emotional support and a sense of companionship.

 Playing with or petting a pet can also release oxytocin, a hormone that can help to reduce stress.

 Listening to enjoyable music can help reduce stress and improve mood.
 Music can powerfully affect our emotions and help create a sense of calm and relaxation.
 Make a playlist of relaxing songs, and listen to it when stressed.